-As our second keynote speaker, Kelly Leonard, Executive Director at the world famous The Second City theatre explains: “In times of crisis our minds instinctively revert to fight-or-flight mode.
+As Kelly Leonard, Executive Director at the world famous The Second City theatre, says “In times of crisis our minds instinctively revert to fight-or-flight mode.
 This reduces our ability to retain information, make decisions with clarity and be creative.”

 But if we can flip our mindsets to focus on positives rather than be enveloped by fear, there is an amazing opportunity for magic to happen in times of crisis.

-“Nothing truly innovative has ever come out of the ordinary,” says Leonard.
+“Nothing truly innovative has ever come out of the ordinary,” says Leonard, who gave a keynote during our spring virtual summit, Paradigm Shift.
 “And as we’re faced with the most unique circumstances of our generation, we’re all learning how to work without a script.”